bjt-user/Linux/file_encoding.md

 #### iconv

 Converting from one encoding to another might sometimes work with `iconv`.\
-Does not seem to be possible to convert from any encoding to another.
+Does not seem to be possible to convert from any encoding to another.\
+Or `file -i` will only show the new encoding if it has special characters in it.\
+Otherwise it probably will show `us-ascii`.